Seithx/Seithx.github.io/_posts/2025-10-05-my-first-ai-powered-workflow-automating-my-blog.md

+---
+layout: post
----\nlayout: post\ntitle: "My First AI-Powered Workflow: Automating My Blog"\ndate: 2025-10-05\n---
+title: "My First AI-Powered Workflow: Automating My Blog"
+date: 2025-10-05
+---
 I’ve been thinking a lot about reducing the friction between having a thought and sharing it here.
 Writing and formatting posts, even short ones, takes just enough effort to sometimes stop me from doing it.
 So today, I dove in and built my first real AI-powered workflow: a script that turns my raw notes into a formatted blog post using the Gemini 1.5 Pro API.

 It’s one thing to play with AI in a web UI, but it’s another thing entirely to pipe your own text into a model and get a structured, ready-to-publish file back.
 Seeing my jumbled notes transform into a clean Markdown post felt like actual magic.